appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Testing your provider

-You should be able to see the new provider in your Appwrite console after you finished [REPLACE WITH THE EXACT NAME OF THE STEP.
-E.g. adding the name to the config array, adding the class or something else].
-Navigate to `Project > Users > Providers` and fill in settings form for the new provider .
+You should be able to see the new provider in your Appwrite console after adding the provider configuration and its implementation class under `Project > Users > Providers`.
+Fill in the new provider settings form to start testing.

 Test both, successful and failed login flows.
-> I don't get this one at all (where the user rejects integration on provider page).
+> I don't get this one at all >>> (where the user rejects integration on provider page).

 You can test the new OAuth2 provider inside your test app by using this OAuth2 method: https://appwrite.io/docs/account#createOAuth2Session from Appwrite JS SDK.